JParadaDev07/EmailSenderService/README.md

 - The structure of the application is not based on any architecture, so you can use the architecture that you want, and you can modify the application to use the architecture that you want.

-- This application is not designed to send any kind of attachment, so you can send only text emails.
+- This application is not designed to send any kind of attachment, so you can send only text emails (For now).

 ## How use it?

 - First of all, this application does not have any kind of authentication, so you can use it without any problem and at your own risk.

 - The application needs to know the email address of the sender, to do that, you will need to get in into the code, and modify one simple file, and this will be the appsettings.json, where you can find the following code:

 ```json
 {